sushmasai1704-web/riscv_pipeline_cpu/README.md

 # RISC-V 5-Stage Pipelined CPU (RV32I)
+Designed and verified using simulation with waveform-based validation.
 This project implements a 5-stage pipelined RISC-V (RV32I) processor in Verilog.
 The design focuses on efficient instruction execution using pipelining along with proper handling of data hazards through forwarding and stalling.

 ---